bobbicodes/mecca/README.md

 You begin in bass mode.
 Use the menu to change note length.
 A semicolon (;) enters a rest.
 Use option 1 at any time to play back what you've got.
 When satisfied with your bassline, pick option 6 to save and move on to the lead.
-Then do number 5 to hear it all together with drums!
+Then do number 5 to hear it all together with a beat!
-Example tracks coming soon...

-## To just jam on the live synth:

-    $./synth.sh

 ## LICENSE